How to file a Trademark in Argentina?

 Argentina only accepts single-class trademark applications.

-Representation by a Intellectual Property Agent
+Representation by an Intellectual Property Agent

 Do you need to file a Trademark from another country other than Argentina?